SKB-CGN/wallbox/README.md

 }
 ```

-You will receive a json, with basic informations.
+You will receive a json, with basic informations and the current state of the Wallbox inside ``status``.

 ```
 {